Eslorex/VR-Tools/README.md

 In various scenarios, this functionality proves beneficial for ensuring accurate physics and avoiding potential errors, particularly when navigating through tunnels or small holes.

 # VRCamAngle
-Calculates the angle between the VR camera's forward direction and the position of an island in the game, allowing for potential gameplay or visual adjustments based on this angle.
-Shortly gives you a value that explains how directly you're looking at the target.
+Calculates the angle between the VR camera's forward direction and the position of an target in the game.
+Gives you a value that explains how directly you're looking at the target.
 Which enables a lot of potential for VR gameplay.